How would you feel if you bought a box of Raisin Bran cereal and later found it was filled with bite size Shredded Wheat?

 Here is my top 10 list of lawn seed products to avoid in 2008:

 1. Scotts “Heat Tolerant Blue”.
 A reasonable person who presumes this product is Kentucky bluegrass would be dead wrong.
-“Heat Tolerant Blue” is 90% tall fescue, which is not the recommended species for lawns in upstate New York, and 10% Thermal hybrid bluegrass, which is a cross between Texas bluegrass and Kentucky bluegrass.
+“Heat Tolerant Blue” is 90% tall fescue, and 10% Thermal hybrid bluegrass, which is a cross between Texas bluegrass and Kentucky bluegrass.
 Thermal is bred for summer survival in the south, not the relatively cool growing conditions we have in Buffalo.

 2. Vigoro seed.
 Vigoro showed up in Buffalo for the first time this year at one of the large home improvement stores.
 Their two offerings, “Ultra Turf” brand Shady Lawn Mix and “Ultra Turf” brand Sun-Shade Lawn Mix, both contain Pantara Italian Rye which is an annual ryegrass.
 Annual ryegrass, as far as I know, has never been recommended for use on home lawns by any Cooperative Extension turfgrass expert in any state.
 It competes for water, air, and sunlight and then dies in winter, leaving a gap in the turf the follow spring.